-The Authority has implemented GASB 87 in fiscal year 2022.
-Under this statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
+GASB 87 requires a lessee to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
+The Authority has two leases that are applicable under the GASB 87 guidance.